knno/ImGM/README.md

 premake5 vs2022  # or gmake2, xcode, etc.
 ```

+##### Build using VS

+Open dll.sln solution file in Visual Studio and build the solution.
 This compiles the DLL and places it in the GameMaker project sub-directory.

-#### 3. Build with the tools
+#### 5. Generate Wrappers with the Tools

-The tools allow for automatic "detect and update" of wrappers for all imgui and imgui extensions into the project.
+The tools allow for automatic "detection and updating" of wrappers for all imgui and imgui extensions into the project.

 ```bash
 source .bashrc